lychrel/powerpolePCB/README.md

   >
 </div>

-Eventually I plan on expanding this to a library of packages for the many different ways and configurations in which you can attach the different-size PowerPoles to a PCB.

 ### Notes:
 - if you run standard DRC on a board using the ARC2 package, it'll give dimension errors.
 This is because ARC2 creates plated slots by laying copper over a dimension rectangle with a drill hit in the middle.
 This is the [OSHPark](https://oshpark.com/) way of doing it; the ARC package (3POLE variant "OLD") uses a more common plated-slot design.

-I also forgot mounting holes for the ARC board...
+- Trace widths pictured for 10A max supply current.
+- I forgot mounting holes, though they're easy to add (or just drill manually)
+- Eventually I plan on expanding this to a library of packages for the many different ways and configurations in which you can attach the different-size PowerPoles to a PCB.